RoboticaWerenfridus/Robotica-AI/README.md

 >This needs to be updated to work with the latest openai python library.

 >[!NOTE]
->Open AI model text-davinci is deprecated and will be replaced in future files.
+>Open AI model text-davinci-002 is deprecated and will be replaced shortly.

 >[!CAUTION]
 >These files have been tested on a test robot, all models and files will be different for you.